secretstartups/handbook/customer-success/product-usage-data/use-case-adoption/index.html.md

 ## DevSecOps

 For customers on Ultimate, we want to measure their effectiveness and usage with Ultimate-level functionality.
+For customers after their initial 1 month purchase:

 |                             |                         | **Red** | **Yellow** | **Green** |
 | --------------------------- | ----------------------- | ------- | ---------- | --------  |